Ankr-network/ankr-docs/docs/game/unity/how-tos/update-events.md

 The order is important, if you want to leave topics out use null, e.g. `[null, '0x00...']`.

-You can pass another array for each topic with options for that topic e.g. [null, ['option1', 'option2']]
+You can pass another array for each topic with options for that topic e.g. [null, ['option1', 'option2']].

+All values of the array are logically connected using OR operator (example 'option1' OR 'option2' OR 'option3')

 :::